eellak/gsoc2019-CScout/README.md

 like the Linux, OpenSolaris, and FreeBSD kernels, and the Apache web server.

+More info about the project can be found in this project's [wiki](https://github.com/eellak/gsoc2019-CScout/wiki) and the original project's [page](https://www.spinellis.gr/cscout/).

 ## Project Goals
 Although Cscout is great at analyzing C programs, it has the disadvantage of having an outdated web interface.
 Besides the outdated aesthetics the issue is that it does not take advantage of AJAX technologies.